 Just because a woman tends to undergo the majority of medical treatment in fertility does not mean that men can or should be excluded.
-And it's time to stop talking about fertility as if that were the case.
+It's time to stop talking about fertility as if that were the case.

 This post sheds light on various aspects of men's fertility.
 How it can be assessed and improved, advice and resources, treatment options, and stories from men who have shared them.